 Books

-Book Deals A fantastical Scottish mystery, award-winning lit fic, bestselling Octavia Butler, a story of WWII and betrayal, and more of the best ebook deals of the day This content contains affiliate links.
+Book Deals THE POPPY WARS illustrated edition, Roxane Gay, a riveting, bestselling thriller, an Abby Jimenez romance, and more of the best book deals of the day This content contains affiliate links.
 When you buy through these links, we may earn an affiliate commission.
 View Original Article Here

 This content contains affiliate links.
 When you buy through these links, we may earn an affiliate commission.
 Welcome to Today in Books, our daily round-up of literary headlines at the intersection of politics, culture, media, and more.
-The Winner of the 2025 Booker Prize David Szalay has won the 2025 Booker Prize for his novel
+The Best-Selling Backlist Books of 2025 We will eventually get a list of the best-selling books of 2025,

 Book Riot Editorial is made up of passionate readers, writers, and book lovers dedicated to delivering insightful book recommendations, literary analysis, and the latest in book culture.
 With expertise spanning multiple genres and a deep understanding of the publishing industry, we offer thoughtful commentary, book deals, and news that matters to readers.
 Whether it’s uncovering